Strava climbing Segments: map and list

 Strava segments in the Swiss-Italian Lakes

-The map of climbing segments
+The map of Strava climbing Segments

 100+ road cycling climbs.

 The map shows the location of the climbs around the Italian and Swiss Lakes (Lake Maggiore, Lugano, Varese).
-Climbing segments categorized HC, 1, 2, 3.

 Click on the markers for a pop up with the name of the climb and a link on Strava to more info.
 Their names are in native language.
 Sometimes a climbing segment covers a part of the climb or covers two consecutive climbs.
 Enjoy the route planning.

-The list of climbing segments
+The list of Strava climbing Segments

 Their names are in native language.